cyrus-and/chrome-remote-interface/README.md

 chrome-remote-interface
 =======================

-[Remote Debugging Protocol][1] interface that helps to instrument Chrome by providing a simple abstraction of the two main objects exposed by the protocol in a Node.js fashion: commands and notifications.
+[Remote Debugging Protocol][rdb] interface that helps to instrument Chrome by providing a simple abstraction of the two main objects exposed by the protocol in a Node.js fashion: commands and notifications.

+`chrome-remote-interface` is listed among
+[third-party Chrome debugging protocol clients][clients-cri].

 Installation
 ------------